JanWerth/KitchenApp-MobileEngineering/readme.md

 - Adding a product will set its `Added date` and `Last checked date` in two hours from now.
 - An item will not be visually updated in the `Expiring Soon Screen` until the filter is reloaded. (e.g. If you change the expiration date of a product in the `Expiring Soon Filter` and update the product the list visually not be updated until you select another filter and reselect the `Expiring Soon Filter`).

+## Expo

+[Link to the expo snack](https://snack.expo.io/@git/github.com/JanWerth/KitchenApp-MobileEngineering) which, however, does not work.

 ## Tests